saravenpi/dotfiles/README.md

 chmod +x install.sh
 ./install.sh
 ```
-And the config should be up and running !
+dnd the config should be up and running !